1/6 panel probes Trump pressure on Pence to reject election | Politics

 - United States

-The 1/6 committee is set to plunge into Donald Trump's last-ditch effort to salvage the 2020 election by pressuring Vice President Mike Pence to reject the electoral count — a highly unusual and potentially illegal strategy that was set in motion in the run-up to the U.S. Capitol riot.
+The 1/6 committee is set to plunge into Donald Trump's last-ditch effort to salvage the 2020 election by pressuring Vice President Mike Pence to defy historical precedent and reject the electoral count in the run-up to the U.S. Capitol riot.

 Trump latched onto conservative law professor John Eastman's obscure plan and launched a public and private pressure campaign on Pence days before the vice president was to preside over the Jan.
 6 joint session of Congress to certify Joe Biden's election victory.
-A federal judge has said it is "more likely than not" that Trump committed crimes over the scheme.
+A federal judge has said it is “more likely than not” Trump committed crimes in his attempt to stop the certification.

-''The illegality of the plan was obvious,'' the Jan.
-6 panel said in a court filing against Eastman.
+“What President Trump demanded that Mike Pence do wasn't just wrong, it was illegal and it was unconstitutional,” Rep. Liz Cheney, R-Wyo., committee co-chair, said in her opening statement last week.

-The committee will hear from Greg Jacob, the vice president's counsel who fended off Eastman's ideas for Pence to carry out the plan; and retired federal judge Michael Luttig, who called the plan from Eastman, his former law clerk, ''incorrect at every turn."
-Thursday's session is also expected to divulge new evidence about the danger Pence faced that day as the mob stormed the Capitol shouting "hang Mike Pence!" with a gallows on the Capitol grounds as the vice president fled with senators into hiding.
+The committee will hear from Greg Jacob, the vice president's counsel who fended off Eastman's ideas for Pence to carry out the plan; and retired federal judge Michael Luttig, who called the plan from Eastman, his former law clerk, ''incorrect at every turn.”
+In prepared opening remarks for the committee obtained by The Associated Press, Jacob said that Pence studied the law and the history before Jan.
+6 and concluded that the Constitution's framers “could not possibly have intended to empower the vice president to reject duly ascertained electoral votes, or to unilaterally suspend the constitutionally mandated vote counting proceedings.”
+The law “is not a plaything for presidents or judges to use to remake the world in their preferred image,'' Jacob said in the statement.
+When leaders “break, twist and fail to enforce our laws in order to achieve their partisan ends, or to accomplish frustrated policy objectives they consider existentially important, they are breaking America,” he said.

+Luttig, in his remarks, refers to Jan.
+6 as a “war on America's democracy” in his written statement to the committee.
+In the statement published Thursday by CNN, he said that if Pence had adhered to Trump's demands to overturn the election, “America would immediately have been plunged into what would have been tantamount to a revolution within a paralysing constitutional crisis.”
+Thursday's session is also expected to divulge new evidence about the danger Pence faced that day as the mob stormed the Capitol shouting “hang Mike Pence!” with a gallows on the Capitol grounds as the vice president fled with senators into hiding.
 Nine people died in the riot and its aftermath.

-The session is expected to show how Trump's pressure on Pence "directly contributed" to the attack on the Capitol and how the Eastman strategy posed a "grave, grave threat" to democracy, according to a committee aide who insisted on anonymity to discuss the upcoming hearing.
+The panel aims to show that Trump's pressure on Pence directly contributed to the attack on the Capitol.

+“The illegality of the plan was obvious,” the committee said in a court filing against Eastman.

 Ahead of the hearing, Pence's former chief of staff, Marc Short, said his boss was determined to stay at the Capitol that night and finish the job, despite the threats.